Industrial/Organizational Psychology (IO)

 IO 6185.
 Statistical Computing and Data Visualization.
 1 Semester Hour.

-This course provides students with the knowledge about the analysis and database features of SPSS, with emphasis on the data editor, variable view, and output windows, and cross-platform use with other software applications.
-The course is partice-based to ensure students gain skills in using the data editor, creating databases, manipulating and transforming data, merging and exporting data across files and platforms, and editing and printing statistical output.
+This course provides students with the knowledge analysis and database features of several statistical softwares, with emphasis on the data editor, variable view, output windows, and cross-platform use with other software applications.
+The course is practice-based to ensure students gain skills creating databases, manipulating and transforming data, merging and exporting data across files and platforms, and editing and printing statistical output.
+This lab accompanies IO 6385.
+Advanced Statistics I: Basic Descriptive and Inferential Analysis.

 IO 6309.
 Human Factors.
 3 Semester Hours.